Edward Grigg, 1st Baron Altrincham: Military service

 At the start of the First World War, Grigg enlisted in the Grenadier Guards and was commissioned as a special-reserve second lieutenant (on probation) on 13 March 1915.
 He was confirmed in his rank on 11 August, with a promotion to temporary lieutenant.
 He was subsequently promoted to lieutenant (effective 15 July 1915), and to temporary captain on 8 November.
 Serving in France, he distinguished himself in combat before his transfer to the staff as a GSO 3 on 4 February 1916, briefly relinquishing his temporary rank of captain with effect from 27 January, and resuming it from 15 April.

 He received the Military Cross in 1917 and the Distinguished Service Order the following year and was a lieutenant-colonel by the end of the war.
 He was the only civilian (non-regular officer) to become GSO 1 of a division during the war.
 Grigg was created Commander of the Order of St Michael and St George in 1919 and served as military secretary to Edward, Prince of Wales (later Edward VIII) from 1919 to 1920, accompanying the prince on tours of Canada, Australia and New Zealand.
 For his services, Grigg was appointed Commander of the Royal Victorian Order in 1919 and Knight Commander of the Royal Victorian Order in 1920.

 Entry to politics

 Upon his return in 1920, Grigg became a private secretary to Prime Minister David Lloyd George.
 Grigg became devoted to Lloyd George and developed a deep respect for the "Welsh Wizard" that subsequently limited his political career.
+Grigg helped write the King's speech for the opening of the Parliament of Northern Ireland.
+He also helped draft the British proposals which led to the Anglo Irish Treaty (signed 6 December 1921).
 After Lloyd George's departure in 1922, Grigg passed up a number of appointments within the civil service to enter the House of Commons.
 He was elected to Parliament as a Liberal Member of Parliament (MP) in 1922 from the constituency of Oldham.
 Meanwhile, he also served as secretary to the Rhodes Trust, a position that he held from 1923 to 1925.

-In 1923, Grigg married Joan Dickson-Poynder, daughter of his fellow politician Lord Islington.
+In 1923, Grigg married Joan Dickson-Poynder, daughter of fellow politician Lord Islington.
 They had three children: